Installation

 Shell Script

-A shell script is provided to fetch a pre-compile comtrya binary and it install it onto your system.
+A shell script is provided to fetch a pre-compiled comtrya binary and install it onto your system.
 To do this, in your terminal or command prompt, run the following line:

 curl -fsSL https://get.comtrya.dev | sh